 The possibilities are endless for micro-audiences.
 Sometimes, eCommerce success comes not from reaching a national or global audience, but from tailoring a business idea to meet the needs of a smaller consumer base that cannot access those products or services due to geographic location or limited product availability.

 Sometimes, great eCommerce business ideas come from thinking outside the box and doing your research.

-In the United States, Japanese items are very popular, and there is a growing awareness of the health benefits of matcha (powdered green tea).
+In the U.S., Japanese items are very popular, and there is a growing awareness of the health benefits of matcha (powdered green tea).
 Studies have shown that matcha can detoxify the body and lift the metabolism.
-It’s full of antioxidants and can be used in recipes, not just cups of tea.
+It's full of antioxidants and can be used in recipes, not just cups of tea.
 This is an example of a trend that could easily be picked up by a good entrepreneur and used to create a successful eCommerce business.

 Another example of thinking outside the box comes from the area of phone accessories.
 This market is predicted to produce around $121.72 billion in revenue by 2025.
 A huge segment (around a fifth) of the market is phone cases.
 Even though people buy lots of cases yearly, there is still room for customized and specially designed cases, not to mention all the other varieties of phone accessories that can be sold.